Last Updated 5 days ago

 Kedarnath Temple, Kedarnath, Uttarakhand

 The Kedarnath Temple is a sacred Hindu temple dedicated to Lord Shiva, located in the town of Kedarnath in the Rudraprayag district of Uttarakhand, India.
+In the race for the top 100+ most ancient temples in India, The Kedarnath Temple, Kedarnath, Uttarakhand stands at the 7th position.
 Here are some details about this revered temple

 The Kedarnath Temple holds immense spiritual significance for Hindus and is revered as one of the most sacred pilgrimage sites in India.
 It attracts devotees and seekers from all over the world who come to experience the divine presence and serene ambiance of this ancient temple amidst the Himalayan mountains.